TianzeTang0504/personalweb/README.md

-# Personal Command Center & AI Portfolio
+# Personal Project Center & AI Portfolio

 A "Geek-style" personal website featuring a high-precision Task/Schedule Manager (Command Center) and an AI-powered portfolio/blog system.
 Built with **HTML/JS (Vanilla)** and **Firebase**.